Class Engagement Activities

 - Learning from Experience – Share with learners one thing you learned the “hard way” about the subject you are teaching.
 Have learners share experiences likewise.
 Add these experiences to a chart that can be referred to throughout the class.

-- Pop Culture – Ask learners to identify one or two pop culture elements that they are currently interested in, such as a movie, book, or television show, on a notecard.
-Try to incorporate references to these interests to make the course seem more relatable.
+- Pop Culture – Ask learners to identify one or two pop culture elements they are currently interested in, such as a movie, book, or television show, on a notecard.
+Try incorporating references to these interests to make the course more relatable.

-- Collective Knowledge – Group learners into teams of four to five.
-Have each group identify three ground rules that they would like to see implemented in the class before sharing with the class.
+- Collective Knowledge – Divide learners into teams of four to five.
+Have each group identify three ground rules they would like to see implemented in the class.
+Then, share with the class.
 Record learners’ rules and identify, as a whole class, realistic rules that can be adopted.

 - My Slogan – Ask each learner to develop a personal “slogan,” giving examples such as “I’m Lovin It” for McDonald’s or “Just Do It” for Nike, for them to share with the class.

-- The Best Team – Encourage learners to share the characteristics of the best team they have been on with a group of four to five.
+- The Best Team – In groups of four or five, encourage learners to share the characteristics of the best team they have been on.
 Have each group share the best-listed characteristics and record them on a chart, which can be referred to whenever groupwork is implemented in the course.

 - M&M Questions – Give each learner an M&M as they come through the door.
 Have learners introduce themselves and ask each learner a pre-developed question based on the color of their M&M.

-Implementing these icebreakers shows learners we care about who they are.
-It also makes them more comfortable with each other, which could increase participation throughout the semester.
-Icebreakers should be a meaningful way for learners to connect with one another.
+Implementing these activities shows learners we care about who they are.
+It also makes them more comfortable with and connected with each other, which could increase participation throughout the semester.

 References